-Response:
+Response: We have revised the paper to include more discussions of the physical mechanisms.
+To gain some insight into the surface cooling in the upper ocean, the mixed layer heat flux budget and the roles of ocean current are examined in the revised manuscript.
+The results show that the deterministic part of the surface cooling is the stronger solar penetration at the bottom of the mixed layer.
+The oceanic upwelling and downwelling associated with the surface wind curl are responsible for the surface cooling and warming at regional scales.
+We have clarified this in Section 4.1.

 The spread of surface temperature of the SC ensemble runs with different initial conditions occurs where the differences between the SC simulation and the IE simulation are largest.
 This is because region with stronger internal variability is also the place where the atmospheric stochastic noise is more active.
 We have clarified this in Page 8, Line 5-9.

-The cooling in the IE platform is slightly smaller in the air near the surface than that at the surface (Figure 4a).
-The significant changes are all located in the ocean grids (Figure 4b).
-That is, the impacts of interactive ensemble are more pronounced in the ocean.
-Therefore, in order to gain some insight into the surface cooling in the upper ocean, the mixed layer heat flux budget and the roles of ocean current are examined in the revised manuscript.
-The results show that the deterministic part of the surface cooling is the stronger solar penetration at the bottom of the mixed layer.
-The oceanic upwelling and downwelling associated with the surface wind curl are responsible for the surface cooling and warming at regional scales.
-We have clarified this in Section 4.1.